xlecours/LAMID_PREVENT-AD/README.md

 This repository provides a tool to download the open PREVENT-AD MRI files.
 Users can choose one of the following tool to download the open PREVENT-AD images:
-  - Python script called `LORIS-MRI-Downloader_PREVENT-AD.py`
+  - a Python script called `LORIS-MRI-Downloader_PREVENT-AD.py`
   - Jupiter Notebook called `LORIS-MRI_Downloader_PREVENT-AD.ipynb`

 See section 2 below for the installation steps required for the python script